petru-braha/BetterWR/readMe.md

 - [ ] french
 - [ ] german

-2. announcement box
+2. hover effect on visual buttons

 3. use `temp.tar` as a binary file s. t. binary files coud be read. !!!

-## VI **How to set up this project**
+## VI **How to set up this project in codeblocks**

 1. Have g++ follow al least the C++17 GNU C++ language standard (ISO C++ plus GNU extensions)

-2. Install a 32-bit compiler and set it up in your IDE as default
+2. Install a 32-bit compiler and set it up

 3. Install graphics.h
 - set up linker settings: `-lbgi -lgdi32 -lcomdlg32 -luuid -loleaut32 -lole32`